Every Place Has a Story

 The following story is an excerpt from Murder by Milkshake: An Astonishing Story of Adultery, Arsenic, and a Charismatic Killer.

 These days, the scene takes a bit of imagination.
-Auto row and the Bowell McLean Motor Company on West Broadway are long gone, and the giant neon sign has been neglected and was partially covered over by the current tenant—Toys-R-Us—more than 20 years ago.
+Auto row and the Bowell McLean Motor Company on West Broadway are long gone.
+The giant neon sign has been neglected and was partially covered over by the current tenant—Toys-R-Us—more than 20 years ago.

 But back to 1965.